NicholasNguyenn/ERC-7/README.md

 Glitch effects used: https://github.com/makeworld-the-better-one/live-glitch

-everything is put in one py file and the discord token is completely invalid so the bot won't work
+all src code is put in one py file and the discord token is completely invalid so the bot won't work but you're probably not here to run it anyways

 the file paths on ERC7.py (218-220) are still set to whatever is on my computer and you'll need to change it to each file respectively in model for it to work